Skip to content

 Farm animals can cause serious injury if not handled properly.

-• Hazardous chemicals; environment
+• Hazardous chemicals; environment; health and wellbeing; material

 • Hazardous chemicals; environment; hazardous manual tasks; plant, equipment and vehicle